truffle0/ugrd/docs/configuration.md

 When enabled, attempts to resume after hibernation if resume= is passed on the kernel command line.

+> Please use the following option with **CAUTION** as it can be unstable in certain configurations!
+Any writes to disks that occur pre-resume run the risk of causing system instability!

+* `late_resume` (true) When enabled will attempt to resume from hibernation after devices have been mounted/decrypted.
+This allows resuming from swap devices that are encrypted or otherwise require special handling before being visible to the kernel.

 ### Cryptographic modules

 Several cryptographic modules are provided, mostly to assist in mounting encrypted volumes and handling keyfiles.